linkerd/website/linkerd.io/content/2/tasks/exposing-dashboard.md

         - -enforced-host=^dashboard\.example\.com$
 ```

-If you want to completely disable the `Host` header check, use a single period
+If you want to completely disable the `Host` header check, use one period
 for `-enforced-host`.

 [nginx-auth]: https://github.com/kubernetes/ingress-nginx/blob/master/docs/examples/auth/basic/README.md